Apollo013/DotNet_DesignPatterns_StructuralPatterns/README.md

 ---

 ### Proxy Pattern
-Provide a surrogate or placeholder for another object to control access to it
+Provides a surrogate or placeholder for another object to control access to it

 ---